 seems so obvious doesn’t it?
 That you should talk to friends or family

-or even horror of horrors to one of the legion of counsellors out there
+or even horror of horrors to one of the legion of counselors out there

 who are trained to listen.